 - Session 3: Playing with your food – Experiences from the Pueblo Farming Project and extracting DNA from a banana (with Kyle Bocinsky, Zoe Harrold and Lucas Bishop)

 - Session 4: Force of Water – Hands-on activities related to flooding and adaptation from the Force of Water Green Box (with Science Alive staff Mackenzie Peterson and Leah Madison)

 Youth Day will be held at the Desert Research Institute, 2215 Raggio Parkway, Reno.
 For more information about this event, please contact Meghan Collins at email@example.com.

-Native Waters on Arid Lands will hold climate resilience workshops on September 12, 2017 at Dine College (Tsaile, AZ) and on September 14, 2017 at Arizona Western College (Parker, AZ).
+Native Waters on Arid Lands will hold climate resilience workshops on September 12, 2017 at Dine College (Tsaile, AZ) and on September 14, 2017 at the Colorado River Indian Tribes reservation (Parker, AZ).
 The purpose of these workshops is to make climate data available and accessible to tribal partners to inform discussions about the impacts to traditional and production livestock and crop agriculture from warming temperatures and extreme precipitation events and options to enhance the climate resiliency of tribal agriculture.

 The workshop agenda is as follows (Download PDF):

 The end of a multi-year drought has created new challenges for farmers on tribal lands in Nevada, according to participants in a Climate Resilience Workshop held by Native Waters on Arid Lands (NWAL) on May 9, 2017.
 After above-average winter precipitation during the 2017 water year, drought conditions have given way to an excess of water in parts of the state, causing problems such as flooded fields, delayed planting schedules, and invasive weed growth.